jcftang/jcftang.github.com/content/about.md

 ## Profile

-Jimmy Tang is the Principal DevOps engineer at Quantum Biosystems.
-He has worked on Digital Repository of Ireland and a number of grid storage systems in the HPC Europa 1 and 2 programs, developing management and storage solutions for numerical computing.
+Jimmy Tang is a senior high performance compute SRE at Voysis.
+He has worked as a Principal DevOps engineer at Logentries/Rapid7, Quantum Biosystems, Digital Repository of Ireland and a number of grid storage systems in the HPC Europa 1 and 2 programs, developing management and storage solutions for numerical computing.
 He has also participated in the development and deployment of the infrastructure for the Irish African Partnership, 1641 Depositions,